-We continue actively advancing three in-house preclinical programs which we believe have high global commercial viability.
-Our preclinical candidates include: AN8025, a multifunctional antibody as T cell and APC modulator; AN1025, an oral small molecule degrader of $\beta$ -catenin; and AN9025, an oral small molecule pan-KRAS inhibitor.
-We anticipate submitting the IND for AN8025 in the second half of 2024.
+We continue actively advancing four in-house preclinical programs which we believe have high global commercial viability.
+We are performing IND enabling studies for AN3025, an immune-stimulatory anti-TNFR2 antibody and aim to submit the IND in the second half of 2023.
+Our earlier preclinical candidates are: AN8025, a multifunctional antibody as T cell and APC modulator; AN1025, an oral small molecule degrader of β -catenin; and AN6025, an oral small molecule HPK1 inhibitor.
+We anticipate submitting the IND for AN8025 in the first half of 2024.